wavemaker/docs/learn/on-premise/wme-install-prerequisites.md

 ### In Ubuntu
 - We don't need to install any software.
-- WME Intaller will automatically installs required softwares.
+- WME Installer will automatically installs required softwares.

 ### In RHEL
 - Install wget